mmorita44/nhk-stream/README.md

 [![licence badge]][licence]

-nhk-stream is a CLI tools for downloading NHK Gogaku streaming musics.
+nhk-stream is a CLI tool for downloading NHK Gogaku streaming musics.
+The tool requires ffmpeg package.

 # Install